rox-architecture/kit-framework-backend/README.md

 ```
 Substitute your workflow id in the command.
 This will trigger the execution of the workflow.

-After the execution, you will there is `download` folder created, and two data assets are saved as files (as specified as their respective `file_path` parameter).
+After the execution, you will see that `download` folder is created, and two data assets are saved as files (as specified as their respective `file_path` parameter).

 > [!WARNING]
 > The execution may fail in the first few runs due to the delay in the negotiation.
 In this case, wait a few mins for the negotiation to finish.
 Then, attempt again.